Kuraiyume/Seiryu/README.md

 ## Disclaimer

-Seiryu is intended for educational and security research purposes.
+- Seiryu is intended for educational and security research purposes.
 Users are advised to employ the tool responsibly and adhere to ethical guidelines.

 ## License

-Seiryu is licensed under GNU General Public License
+- Seiryu is licensed under GNU General Public License

 ## Author

-Veilwr4ith
+- Zephyr